ioshomebrew/iTransmission-4/README.md

 Compiling may be a bit hard, and depends upon your target.
 I will cover the basics below.
 I assume that you are using Mac OS X and have XCode.
 You can't compile the app without either of those.
 But, I've included a pre-compiled app.
 Use that with Installation Option I or II.

-1) The app will never be accepted in the app store.
+1. The app will never be accepted in the app store.
 Therefore, we do not need codesigning.
 But XCode requires us to codesign each and every app.
-Assuming I use the iOS 5.1 SDK, I can disable this check by opening /Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS5.1.sdk/SDKSettings.plist with XCode and change
+Assuming I use the iOS 5.1 SDK, I can disable this check by opening /Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS5.1.sdk/SDKSettings.plist with a text editor (not XCode) and change the following values

 ```
 <key>CODE_SIGNING_REQUIRED</key>
 <string>YES</string>